callumflack/callum-flack-design/pages/about.md

 ---
 layout: page
 # title: A designer who codes
-title: A tiny, fast digital design partner
+title: A tiny, fast design + technology partner
 pageTitle: About
 # lede: Callum Flack Design is fluid across graphic design, information design and frontend development.
 Because the quality of the connections crystalises the quality of the whole.
 lede: We're a tiny product interface team fluid across graphic design, user interface design, frontend development and backend management.
-Everything you need to build beautifully designed hypertext products, but without the overhead.
+Everything you need to create beautifully designed hypertext products, but without the overhead.
 # injectAllPosts: true
 pageClass: page-reverse
 ---